TXO & the circular economy

 Leading the way to a global circular economy

 Here at TXO, we’re proud to be a circular economy company.
-Through our services, we greatly extend the lifetime of telecom equipment and help companies to address their sustainability goals.
+Through our products and services, we greatly extend the lifetime of telecom equipment and help companies to address their sustainability goals.

 The term “circular economy” has been gaining traction socially, politically and in business.
 At its core, a circular economy model is based on three principles: design out waste and pollution; keep products and materials in use; and regenerate natural systems.
 The Ellen MacArthur Foundation, a leading authority on the circular economy, describes it as: